 Your phone number

-If your Expression of Interest is promising, we’ll call for a follow-up phone chat.
+If your Expression of Interest is promising, we may call for a follow-up phone chat.
 Due to poor mobile service in our area, we’ll be calling using the internet which may appear to you as an unlisted number (or as a number from some other country!).
 We may SMS you to confirm some details, but please don’t call back on that number, it won’t work well. 😕

 Best days and times to call